davnn/fastpaced-articles/principal-component-analysis/index.md

 ![Dimensionality Reduction Transformation](dimensionality-reduction.gif){.width-medium}

 There is a closely related matrix-decomposition technique known as Singular Value Decomposition (SVD) that can be used to calculate the principal components.
-See Shlens' PCA tutorial for the relationship between PCA and SVD and how to perform an SVD [@Shlens:2014vi].
+See Shlens' PCA tutorial for the relationship between PCA and SVD and how to perform an SVD.[@Shlens:2014vi]